10 Tips for Hiring an

 - Ask if the consultant has any specialized training for students ifthis applies to your child (e.g. LD, gifted, athletics, arts, music, etc.).

 - Do not hire a consultant if they promise to use their “connections” to secure admission to a particular school or college.
 This is both unethical and illegal.

 - Do not hire a consultant if they tell you not to worry about all the details on the financial aid and application forms, because they’ll handle all those for you.
 Again, this is unethical and illegal.

 - Ask the consultant about the college application essay.
 How do they support students with the essay?
 Do not hire any consultant that says they will edit the essay for your student until it’s for certain that it will “get them in.”

 - Finally, do you feel informed, comfortable and reassured after meeting the consultant?
 It’s important to work with someone that you feel trust and confidence with, since you’re hiring them to guide your family through this in-depth process.

 As a mom and member of the Independent Educational Consultants Association (IECA), I understand the emotional roller coaster that families ride throughout high school.
 My firm specializes in helping students find colleges that feel like home, where they can fit in and thrive.

 I have visited more than 400 colleges and universities internationally to gain insight into their varying cultures and to explore the range of academic and social opportunities available to students on campus.
 Because my team works directly for your family, we have the scheduling flexibility and time necessary to partner with you for your teen’s success.

-If you’re curious about taking the first step to determine if we may be a fit to work together to achieve your family’s college goals, please schedule a complimentary Discover Session with me HERE.
+If you’re curious about taking the first step to determine if we may be a fit to work together to achieve your family’s college goals, please schedule a complimentary clarity call with me below.